 COMING SOON, TO A MONOCULTURAL WASTELAND NEAR YOU…

 We’ve now progressed just about as far as we can before everything falls apart, ecologically, socially and financially, and are now plummeting, extremely rapidly, towards complete climate and social meltdown.
 We will soon be in a state of horrific worldwide catastrophe.
-Civilisation is extraordinarily resilient, however, and there is a chance that it will be able to keep its act together for as much as thirty of forty years.
-We may yet get to see;
+Civilisation is extraordinarily resilient, however, and there is a chance that it will be able to keep its act together for as much as twenty or thirty years.
+Unlikely though.

-The unexpectedly rapid deterioration of the biosphere, the terrifying climate-change feedback loops, civil unrest at an unprecedented level, the forthcoming economic wipeout and possibly nuclear conflict will start pulling the world apart before we see all of this — which means there is no need for the Glorious Revolution to win the unwinnable battle.
-Although (as I explain below) subversion, resistance and epic spanner-chucking are an integral part of a sane response to world-death, the ‘global resistance’ movement has neither the time nor the power to dismantle the ruinous market-system before nature has her say.
-‘Nature Bat Lasts’ in Guy McPherson’s memorable words.
+The unexpectedly rapid deterioration of the biosphere, the terrifying climate-change feedback loops, civil unrest at an unprecedented level, the forthcoming economic wipeout and possible nuclear conflict will soon start pulling the world apart — which means there is no need for the Glorious Revolution to win the unwinnable battle.
+Although subversion, resistance and epic spanner-chucking are an integral part of a sane response to world-death, the ‘global resistance’ movement has neither the time nor the power to dismantle the ruinous market-system before nature has her say.
+‘Nature Bats Lasts’ in Guy McPherson’s memorable words.
 Yes, she bats last — and she has awfully big fucking bat.

 When the internet shuts down, and mobile phones stop working, and streetlights go out, and jobs cease to exist, and money becomes valueless, and you are constantly surrounded by people that, for once in your life, you have to have a direct relationship with, and your access to caffeine, alcohol, nicotine, opioidal wheaties and liquid cow is curtailed, and the ridiculous sense of hope you had in a nice, tidy, secure little future is shattered, and death looms over you like the baleful black cloud of your nightmares, it is not, first of all, scarcity that you will need to deal with, or the army, or the collapse of ‘democracy’, or the end of an oil-based economy.
 It is, first of all, your self.